Definition

 Clinical presentation

-• clinical symptoms are provoked by unilateral head rotation (combined with retroflexion) and disappear after when the head is returned to the neutral position
+• clinical symptoms are provoked by unilateral head rotation (combined with retroflexion) and disappear when the head is returned to the neutral position

 Diagnostic evaluation